 Machine Wash

 Wash your boxer briefs in water temperatures less than 40 degrees Celcius / 105 degrees Fahrenheit or on a wool program.
-If possible, use wool-specific detergent.
+If possible, use a wool-specific detergent.
 Do not use fabric softeners or products that contain bleach.

 Hand Wash